-The second mental health related SDHI that was identified is the inability to acquire autism diagnosis in adulthood through the public healthcare system in Israel.
-This “un-policy” found to have several implications.
-On the personal level it keeps undiagnosed autistic adults in continuous state of confusion and quest and prevents them from obtaining access to appropriate services and the relief suggested by autism community.
-At a population level it created a costly private diagnosis market, and left diagnosis procedure unregulated.
-While these results are a consequence of local policy the scientific literature demonstrate autistic adults from other countries suffer from similar barriers to diagnosis and are affected similarly by it (Arnold et al., 2020; Crane et al., 2018b; Huang, Arnold, Foley & Trollor, 2021; Leedham, Thompson, Smith & Freeth, 2020; Lewis, 2017).
-In light of the survey findings that illustrate diagnosis-in-adulthood is prevalent owing to the fact that about 20% of responders were diagnosed in adulthood, this issue cannot be ignored.
+The second mental health related SDHI that was identified concerns difficulties acquiring an autism diagnosis in adulthood through the public healthcare system in Israel.
+This lack of policy was found to have several implications.
+On the personal level, it keeps undiagnosed autistic adults in a continuous state of confusion and suffering from unmet needs, while also preventing them from obtaining access to appropriate services and relief offered by autism organizations.
+At the population-wide level, it has created a costly private diagnosis market, and left diagnosis procedures unregulated.
+While these results are a consequence of local policy, the scientific literature demonstrates that autistic adults from other countries suffer from similar barriers to diagnosis with similar adverse effects (Arnold et al., 2020; Crane et al., 2018b; Huang et al., 2021; Leedham et al., 2020; Lewis, 2017).
+Given that the survey findings indicate that diagnosis in adulthood is prevalent, with about 20% of respondents being diagnosed in adulthood, this issue cannot be ignored.

-Finally, similar to other contexts lack of designated support for autistic adults was identified as another SDHI in Israel.
-Specifically, my findings demonstrate that autistic adults are either not formally entitled to receive allied health services at all or only limited services through programs they participate.
-Among survey responders, 64% identified three or more services they need or that they receive but need more, with social counseling (45%), communication assistance (40.4%), sexual counseling (38.2%), speech therapy (31.5%), and occupational therapies (31.4%) needed the most.
-These findings correspond with findings of needs assessment surveys conducted in other countries, with some differences regarding specific services (Bureau of Autism Services, 2011c; Lai & Weiss, 2017; Turcotte et al., 2016).
-Furthermore, my qualitative inquiry demonstrated these services are needed across the spectrum despite the common believes in Israel they are not warrant in adulthood, and that they should be tailored to the changing needs of the individual, a concept that was also recognized by previous research (Hillier et al., 2021; Thompson, Bölte, Falkmer & Girdler, 2018).
-This discrepancy between needs and available services were reported despite according to survey findings 80% of responders used private funding to get services.
-It should be noted, that in contrast to the other SDHI identified above, the lack of allied healthcare services despite being provided or regulated by the MoH and therefore related to the healthcare system, do not necessarily directly affect health outcomes.
-These services are needed to ensure quality of life and more importantly full participation in community (United Nations, 2006).
-This full participation is required to allow equal access to other social determinants of health such as employment or housing, who were identified as having a direct effect of autistic adults’ health (Benach et al., 2014; Dudley et al., 2019).
+Finally, similarly to other contexts, a lack of designated support for autistic adults was identified as another SDHI in Israel.
+Specifically, my findings demonstrate that autistic adults are either not formally entitled to allied health services at all or only entitled to limited services through programs in which they participate.
+Among survey responders, 64% identified three or more unmet or insufficiently met needs for services with, social counseling (45%); communication assistance (40.4%); sexual counseling (38.2%); speech therapy (31.5%), and occupational therapies (31.4%), being the most needed.
+These findings correspond with findings of needs assessment surveys conducted in other countries, with some differences in terms of specific services (Bureau of Autism Services, 2011c; Lai & Weiss, 2017; Turcotte et al., 2016).
+Furthermore, despite the common presumption in Israel that these services are not warranted in adulthood, my qualitative inquiry demonstrated that they are actually needed across the spectrum and that they should be tailored to the changing needs of the individual, a notion that has also been recognized in previous research (Hillier et al., 2021; Thompson et al. 2018).
+This discrepancy between needs and available services was reported despite the fact that, according to the survey findings, 80% of respondents used private funding to get services.
+It should be noted that, in contrast to the other SDHI identified above, the lack of allied healthcare services, does not necessarily directly affect health outcomes despite being provided for or regulated by the MoH and, therefore, related to the healthcare system.
+These services are needed to ensure quality of life and, more importantly, full participation in community (United Nations, 2006).
+This full participation demands that they enjoy equal access to other social determinants of health, such as employment or housing, which were identified as having a direct effect on autistic adults’ health (Benach et al., 2014; Dudley et al., 2019).

-This part of my work which is joining both to the continuous attempts of scholars and policy makers to understand what policies would best address autistic adults needs (see for instance the Autism Policies research of the AIMS-2-TRAILS, 2021), and to the efforts to identify barriers of autistic individuals to resources, is the first to be conducted in Israel.
-Unfortunately, it demonstrates that the sociopolitical context in Israel is marginalizing the autistic adult’s population in many aspects related to the healthcare system.
-Therefore, to address health inequlities policy makers ought to consider amendments in the identified above policies, as recommended in the next chapter.
+This part of my study, which joins both the continuous attempts of scholars and policy makers to understand what policies would best address autistic adults needs (see, for example, the Autism Policies research of the AIMS-2-TRAILS, 2021), and the efforts to identify barriers of autistic individuals to resources, is the first to be conducted in Israel.
+Unfortunately, it demonstrates that the sociopolitical context in Israel marginalizes the autistic adult population in many areas related to the healthcare system.
+Therefore, to address health inequalities, policy makers should consider amendments to the above-identified policies, as recommended in the next chapter.

 8.1.3.
-Marginalized within the marginalized – discriminated autistic adults’ social groups
+Marginalized within the marginalized – discriminated social groups among autistic adults